Whitney Houston: Achievements

 A premier black female entertainer, Houston was inducted into the BET Walk of Fame and the Soul Train Hall of Fame.
 In 2001, Houston became the first artist to receive the BET Lifetime Achievement Award.
 In 2010, she was honored at The BET Honors with the Entertainers Award.
 In 2008, Billboard magazine released a list of the Hot 100 All-Time Top Artists to celebrate the US singles chart's 50th anniversary, ranking Houston at number nine.
 In November 2010, Billboard released its "Top 50 R&B/Hip-Hop Artists of the Past 25 Years" list and ranked Houston at number three who not only went on to earn eight number-one singles on the R&B/Hip-Hop Songs chart, but also landed five number ones on R&B/Hip-Hop Albums.
-Houston is one of the longest-running acts on the US Billboard charts, with a total of 692 weeks on the Billboard Hot 100 and 1,024 weeks on the Billboard 200.
+The magazine later ranked her the 69th "Greatest Female Artist of the 21st Century".
+Houston is one of the longest-running acts on the US Billboard charts, with a total of 692 weeks on the Billboard Hot 100 and 1,053 weeks on the Billboard 200.

 Houston is one of the best-selling recording artists of all time, with more than 220 million records sold worldwide.
 She was ranked the best-selling female R&B artist of the 20th century by the RIAA in 1999.
 Houston sold more physical singles than any other female solo artist in history.
-As of 2025, she is ranked as one of the best-selling artists in the United States by the RIAA with 62 million certified albums.
+As of 2026, she is ranked as one of the best-selling artists in the United States by the RIAA with 62 million certified albums.
 Houston released seven studio albums and two soundtrack albums, all of which have been certified diamond, multi-platinum or platinum.